BrunoZell/CollectiveIntelligence/litepaper.md

 The wants of all subjects in the network, together with ex-ante conflict prevention, fairness selector, and legal rights, imply a priorization of the consensus context.

 Wants are transparent about how their fulfillment depends on observations, thus contributors can reason about what needs to get done in order to fulfill a want.

+Define work as undesirable time spent.
+Declared vs real values.

+Show matrix of human work.
+The show how coordination can decrease total work, shift work from one person to another (like building a washing machine).

+Derive case-tree from all commitments: If people do it don't follow commits, usual inaccuracies or derivations in action execution: show what might happen.
+Especially evaluate how other people will react to you doing or not doing certain things.
+Essentially showing you the practical ramifications of your decisions which takes the burden off from you to understand the social contract and just shows you how your values are effected by the actions of all affecting agents.

 ## Example: Peer to Peer Ride Sharing